abhishek-shingade/Tricon_Sort/README.md

      or to place elements in there proper positions .

 2) Ofcourse many options , solutions , methods exist to solve a problem but we as an individuals should also</br>
-     allow our thinking to be a part o the solution .
+     allow our thinking to be a part of the solution .
 Because ultimately , "<i> a Code is your thinking in Text .</i> "